dimantha1234/pipedream/quickstart.md

 Save and reload your source in the Pipedream UI.
 You should now see a countdown timer to the next execution.

-# Congrats!
+# What's Next?

 You're ready to start authoring and deploying components on Pipedream!
-You can also check out this [quick reference](quickreference.md) at any time!
+You can also check out the [detailed component reference](./component-api.md) at any time!

-If you have any questions or feedback, please reach out to support@pipedream.com or join our [public Slack](https://pipedream.com/community).
+If you have any questions or feedback, please join our [public Slack](https://pipedream.com/community).